SCARP's Housing Research Collaborative awarded $1.86 million in federal housing challenge

 In addition to Dr. Gurstein and Dr. Flynn, the HART team includes SCARP assistant professors Dr. Julia Harten and Dr. James Connolly, HRC research coordinator Craig E. Jones, UBC computer science professor Dr. Raymond Ng, University of Waterloo assistant planning professor Dr. Martine August and University of Ottawa adjunct geography professor Dr. Carolyn Whitzman.

-For more information about the second stage of the HART project, please see the announcement on the website of UBC's Peter A. Allard School of Law.
+For more information about the second stage of the HART project, please visit the School of Community and Regional Planning's Housing Assessment Research Tools website.